 Inactive pills: There are typically four to seven inactive or placebo pills in each monthly pack.
 These are the pills that have no or a low-dose of hormones.
 You take these to maintain your daily habit of taking your pill at about the same time each day.
-(Speaking of taking your pill everyday, did you know that Bedsider can text you sexy little birth control reminders?
-To sign up, text MyBC to 42-411 or visit the reminders page.)
+(Speaking of taking your pill everyday, did you know that Bedsider has a free app that will send you clever birth control reminders?
+Download it here.)

 Mini-pills contain only progestin.
 They prevent pregnancy by thickening your cervical mucus and thinning the lining of the uterus.
 Some mini-pills suppress ovulation, but that’s not the main way they work.
 The mini-pill was developed for women who are sensitive to estrogen.
 It has the same failure rate as the combo pill—about one in 10.